Hiking, shopping, art, history, and outdoor adventure — here are the best things to do in Manchester VT!

 Hampton Inn and Suites

 If you are looking for an affordable yet dependable option, the Hampton Inn and Suites is reliable and won’t break the budget.
 Located right in the center of town, you also can’t beat the convenience for walking to shops and restaurants.

 I stayed here recently on a girl’s trip to Vermont and found it to be clean, spacious, and nicely decorated.
-Amenities including free hot breakfast and a fitness room and indoor pool.
+Amenities include a free hot breakfast and a fitness room and an indoor pool.
 There are also electric car chargers available.

-If you are looking for an affordable yet dependable option, the Hampton Inn and Suites is reliable and won’t break the budget.
-Located right in the center of town, you also can’t beat the convenience for walking to shops and restaurants.
-I stayed here recently on a girl’s trip to Vermont and found it to be clean, spacious, and nicely decorated.
-Amenities including free hot breakfast and a fitness room and indoor pool (currently used by reservation only.)
-There is are also electric car chargers available.

 One of my picks for a romantic getaway to Vermont, the Reluctant Panther is also a good choice for foodies.
 This small luxury hotel offers just 20 rooms and suites featuring antique furnishings, fireplaces, marble baths, and original artwork.
 The restaurant features contemporary American cooking with an emphasis on locally sourced products in an elegantly upscale atmosphere.

 On a previous mother-daughter trip to Vermont, Hannah and I stayed at the lovely Wilburton Inn just outside of town.
-This historic mansion offers a mix of elegant guest rooms and vacation homes.
+This historic mansion just outside of town offers a mix of elegant guest rooms and vacation homes.

 Save this to Pinterest